-An arthroscopy is a procedure on the knee when a small camera is inserted to allow the surgeon to see.
+An arthroscopy is a procedure on the knee when a small camera is inserted to allow the knee replacement doctor in Kolkata to see.
 The advantage of this surgery is that the operation can be performed through small stab incisions(less than 1cm), rather than long arthrotomy incisions (Approx 10cm).
 By doing surgery arthroscopically your recovery time and pain is less, and operative risks are reduced.
 The knee is able to be examined in greater detail, and throughout the entire knee, something that cannot be done with conventional surgery.

 Procedures that can typically be treated arthroscopically include :